GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 Cloud Storage API requests before executing them.
 The handler will throw `AccessDeniedException` for rejected requests if user does not have enough permissions (not authorized) to execute these requests.
+Note: Using a `AccessTokenProvider` is the preferred way to perform authentication and authorization.

 *   `fs.gs.authorization.handler.impl` (not set by default)